 During your assessment to become a foster carer with the National Fostering Group, you are required to take part in a three-day Skills to Foster course.
 This course is mandatory and, like all our training courses, free of charge.
 It will be delivered at a venue local to you.
 Skills to Foster has seven modules that prepare you for your new role.
 We encourage you continue training for as long as you are a foster carer – you can choose from a wide range of courses, both online and local to you.

-We will begin matching you with a suitable child or young person to be placed with you.
+We will begin matching you with a suitable child or young person.
 When a match is found, we will liaise with your local authority and pass your details on.
-You might meet with your potential foster child beforehand or they may be brought to you immediately, depending on the urgency of their requirements – for example, if an emergency placement is required.
-You might be feeling nervous about your first placement, but don’t forget you will be supported by your local agency team, especially your Supervising Social Worker.
-They will do all they can to help you care for the vulnerable child or young person placed with you.
+You might meet with your potential foster child beforehand or they may be brought to you immediately, depending on the urgency of their requirements – for example, if a emergency foster care is required.
+You might be feeling nervous about fostering for the first time, but don’t forget you will be supported by your local agency team, especially your Supervising Social Worker.
+They will do all they can to help you care for the vulnerable child or young person you care for.
 Read more about how to get approved to become a foster carer.

 Yes.
 If you have a family when you apply to become a foster carer, your family will be involved too.
 You foster together, as a family.
 This means your whole family will be assessed when you apply.
 Read more about the process of becoming a foster carer.